Associate, Russel Seifferlein, DVM

 Dr. Rebecca Bean graduated from Cornell University in 2011.
 She worked as an intern at Michigan State University before joining Clinton Veterinary Service in 2013.
 Her special interests within veterinary medicine include equine emergency medicine and dairy production with an emphasis on problem solving in partnership with the owner/producer and employees of the dairy.
-In her spare time, she enjoys riding her Arabian gelding “Tango” as well as gardening and spending time with her husband Rob and son Freddie.
+In her spare time, she enjoys riding her Arabian gelding “Tango” as well as gardening and spending time with her husband Rob and children Freddie and Claire.

 Veterinary Assistant, Michelle Kaufmann

 Michelle Kaufmann became a part of Clinton Veterinary Service in 2010 after graduating from Michigan State University’s Horse Management program.
 She has a special interest in reproduction in both cattle and horses along with microbiology and diagnostic testing.
 She can be found, on occasion, helping the doctors with appointments on farms.
 In her free time, she spends time with her husband, Chad, and step-sons, Jayce and Chris.
 They all enjoy playing with their 2 dogs - Owen and Mattie, camping, and traveling – often to north-eastern Michigan to visit family.

 Office Manager, Jessica Smith

 Jessica Smith joined Clinton Veterinary Service in 1997.
 She worked her way up from kennel attendant to her current position as the office manager.
 While much of her job requires her to be in the office, she does enjoy being able to assist the doctors on the farms whenever needed.
 Outside the office, she enjoys riding her horses, playing with her dogs, and working with her husband, Justin, as cash crop farmers.
 During the summer months, the two of them can also be found spending time boating in northern Michigan.